 The internet is a global technology, and websites get traffic from people who speak varied languages such as Czech, Danish, and Filipino.
 As such, it’s important to translate your website for all of the potential languages you’ll serve.

 In fact, according to a recent survey, 55 percent of users would prefer to shop online in their specific language.
 This means it could have a positive impact on your business.
 Translating your website into different languages can help you increase organic traffic and reach.

 Google Translate is one of the most popular methods for translating a WordPress website.
-You can use Google Translate technology to automatically translate your content into 100+ languages, including Spanish, Swedish, Serbian, Arabic, and many many more.
+You can use Google Translate technology to automatically translate your content into hundreds of languages, including Spanish, Swedish, Serbian, Arabic, Japanese, and many many more.

-Though Google used to offer a free widget, the service is being discontinued.
-However, it is available as a premium service for which you will need to do all the integration work yourself to make your website work with the Google Translate API.
+Though Google used to offer a free widget, the service is now discontinued.
+Although there’s a premium service available, you need to do the integration work yourself in order for your website to work with the Google Translate API.